ajmarkow/cult_directors/README.md

 PUT -> Updates a specific director's entry in the application.

+To make a successful put request to the API, at least one of the following parameters must have a value provided to update as a parameter for the PUT request to the API.
+Otherwise the put request will fail.

+    Parameters Needed:
+    name - as a string .
+Should be the director's full name. birthday - in YYYY-MM-DD format.
+This can be updated later on if it is initially entered incorrectly. summary - as a string.
+Goes over

-Get -> Returns JSON about a specific director, including Name, Birthday, List of Movies, and Summary about them.
+Get (director/:id) -> Returns JSON about a specific director, including Name, Birthday, List of Movies, and Summary about them.
+ID must be provided as a parameter to the get request.

 DELETE -> Removes/destroys a director's entry from the application model and database.

 ## Work in Progress

-- Movie endpoint for a given director, as well as the movies endpoint are not yet functional.
+- **Movie endpoint for a given director, as well as the movies endpoint are not yet functional.
 Those Aspects of the API are a work in progress.
-Planned functionality will be as listed below:
+Planned functionality will be as listed below:**

 /movies